gedithejedi/SciFiUI/README.md

 - the file that is used to execute the program.

 # What I am most proud of in the assignment
 The overall asthetic look of the program.
-I put a few days of thought in what I wanted my finished program to look like and I believe it turned out well.
+I put in a good few days of thought in what I wanted my finished program to look like and I believe it turned out well.
 The code that I used is not too complicated but my aim was to use this simple code into making something that works well and does not turn the UI into a game (main reason why I did not implement aliens health bar).

 I wanted this to be a easy to use and get grasp of alien UI with everything having its own place on the screen and not interfering with other things.